Cape Fear Astro Schedule of Events

 Public Observing

-Our next Public Observing Session is April 05 starting at 7:30 pm and continuing until 9 pm.
+Our next Public Observing Session is Saturday, March 28 starting at sunset and continuing until park closing.

 Location: Carolina Beach State Park